colinhalebrown/colinhalebrown.github.io/index.markdown

 <hr><h2 id="esra">Experimental Sounding Rocketry Association (ESRA) Team</h2>

 In September 2023, the President of Oregon State University's (OSU) American Institute of Aeronautics and Astronautics (AIAA) program reached out and asked me to form a new rocketry team.
 I attended numerous club recruiting events and presented at the AIAA Fall general body meeting to recruit a diverse team of undergraduates.
 By December our team was awarded an OSGC grant and accepted to compete at the Experimental Sounding Rocketry Association’s (ESRA) Spaceport America Cup.
 As Team Captain, I secured space to work in, materials, and supplies.
-Over the next four months our team designed, prototyped, tested, and flew our rocket for the first time in Brothers, Oregon.
+Over the next four months our team designed, prototyped, tested, and launched our rocket for the first time in Brothers, Oregon.
 The rocket was successfully recovered with only minor damage to the forward section of the rocket due to a parachute failure.
-After shortening the rocket by a foot, strakes (long fins above our main fins) were added to increase stability.
-After an explosive full scale CATO of the rocket motor during static testing, we were unable to perform a second flight prior to competition.
+The rocket needed to be shortened by a foot to remove the damage.
+With the change to the lenght of the rocket strakes (long fins above our main fins) were added to increase stability.
+During static testing the rocket motor experienced an explosive catostrophic failure so were unable to perform a second flight prior to competition.

 <img src="/assets/images/esra-rocketcad_banner.jpg" alt="Rocket CAD showing cutway of the rocket">

 <div class="container">
   <div class="Title"></div>
   <div class="Content">During the flight at Spaceport America, the rocket lost the motor due to a gas leak.
 The rocket flew to only 5000ft before returning to the ground ballistic.
 While this was an suboptimal outcome, I could not be more proud the team and everything we accomplished.
 Our technical report scored well and our engineering was sound.
-I have immense gratitude for everyone who spent weekends and late nights to make this dream come true and couldn't have asked for a better team.
+I have immense gratitude for everyone who spent weekends and late nights, I couldn't have asked for a better team.
 Everyone's dedication and perseverance was inspiring.
   <embed src="/assets/pdfs/Team_68_Project_Technical_Report_to_the_2024_Spaceport_America_Cup.pdf" width="100%" height="560" type="application/pdf">

   <iframe width="90%" height="280" src="https://www.youtube-nocookie.com/embed/e0LpQ6RYETU?si=Dz5Wc0p07-p72aYf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>